iprak/winix/README.md

 ![image](https://user-images.githubusercontent.com/6459774/212468432-0b37cd09-af5b-418c-855d-a12c8b21efc3.png)

 - The device data is fetched every 30 seconds.
-- There are 3 new services `winix.plasmawave_off, winix.plasmawave_on, plasmawave_toggle` in addition to the default fan services `fan.speed, fan.toggle, fan.turn_off, fan.turn_on, fan.set_preset_mode`.
+- There are 4 services `winix.plasmawave_off, winix.plasmawave_on, plasmawave_toggle and remove_stale_entities` in addition to the default fan services `fan.speed, fan.toggle, fan.turn_off, fan.turn_on, fan.set_preset_mode`.
+  - `remove_stale_entities` can be used to remove entities which appear unavaialble when the associated device is removed from the account.

 ## Note

 - If purifiers are added/removed, then you would want to restart HomeAssistant.

 - Winix **does not support** simultaneous login from multiple devices.
 If you logged into the mobile app after configuring HomeAssistant, then the HomeAssistant session gets flagged as invalid and vice-versa.